PSYCHOLOGY 3101 (Honors)

 Quizzes:

-There will be two short quizzes worth five points each on the dates indicated on the schedule.
+There will be two short quizzes worth ten points each on the dates indicated on the schedule.
 The primary purpose of these quizzes is to give you feedback on your performance so that any serious problems you may have can be corrected before the Mastery Exam.

 Mastery Exam: